Last updated 22/3/2023

 I needed a light.

-Summoning strength I didn't think I had, I conjured a small flame, barely more than a flicker, and lit up the strangers' faces, enough for my nightvision to pick up.
+Summoning strength I didn't think I had, I conjured a small flame, barely more than a flicker, and lit up the strangers' faces, enough for my night vision to pick up the rest.

 A half-orc, a halfling, a half-elf, and a tiefling, I would come to learn.

 I spoke to the half-orc in Orcish-Gnollish pidgin, and he listened carefully.
 But both our efforts were wasted.
 He couldn't understand more than a few individual words.
-I wanted to know if they'd seen my mate, who they were, and why they were here, in the middle of nowhere, but I couldn't.
+I wanted to know if they'd seen my mate, who they were, and why they were out here, in the middle of nowhere, but the language barrier was like a canyon.
 And either way, I had more important things to do than chat with humanoids.

 I staggered to my feet and walked out of the cave, where I stopped in my tracks.
 The air was different.
 Colder.
 The flowers were gone.
 The dew laid frozen on the shrubs.
 And something else hit me.
 I went back in and sniffed our bedding.
 A chill went through me, but not from the cooling air.
 His scent was gone.
 How long had I slept?

 I turned to the half-orc and started rattling off words.
 Time?
 Season?
 Summer?
 Eventually he caught on.
-He drew a wheel in the sand, separated into four parts, then drew symbols next to them: a snowflake, a flower, a sun, and something I didn't recognize at first - a leaf.
+He drew a wheel in the sand, separated into four parts, then drew symbols next to them: a snowflake, a sprout, a sun, and something I didn't recognize at first - a leaf.
 I didn't know why a leaf would mean autumn, but it had to.
 I pointed at the sun.
-Summer, that's what it was supposed to be.
+Summer, that's what it was supposed to be, and I said as much.
 He pointed at the leaf.

 I had been asleep for at least three moons.
 Maybe even more.

-I started shaking and crawled back into the cave, almost in a trance.
+Shakes overtook my body.
+I crawled backwards into the cave, almost in a trance.
 The strangers murmured among themselves.
+I had to get away from their chattering.
 My face and paws felt numb.
 I pulled at my tail, trying to soothe myself.
 How long had Ïʀya been gone?
 Had I fallen into some kind of... druid hibernation...?
+Was that a thing?
 Had he taken care of me for all those months?
 But then why was his scent completely gone?
 A thousand thoughts raced through my head, as I kept pulling on my tail and chewing on my fingers, trying not to panic completely.

 I barely registered that the halfling reached out to me.
 It didn't touch me, but it held out a hand, fingers lightly curled, palm down.
 A non-threatening non-committal gesture.
-I looked up at its face, still breathing shallow, rapid breaths, vison swimming.
+I looked up at its face, still breathing shallow, rapid breaths, vision swimming.
 I wasn't sure what it wanted, so I mimicked it, reaching out my own hand, palm down, claws curled inward.
-Our fingers touched, and I took a deep, shaky breath, then thanked the halfling.
+Our fingers touched, and it seemed to ground me, finally allowing me to take a deep, shaky breath.
+I thanked the halfling.
 I wish it could understand my words, but I think it understood my intent.

 The quest

 Eventually I learned enough to ask them what happened the night they found me.
 I had been in some kind of stasis.
 Not just sleep, but a complete stasis of my body.
-It was a kind of magic none of us knew of, but I wasn't even breathing until they touched me, so it couldn't have been a normal sleeping spell.
-The nightmares that had plagued me the last night I slept with Ïʀya might have been a clue.
-I had mostly forgotten them by this point, but the feeling persisted - the feeling that Ïʀya was being torn away from me, that he was being kidnapped, and that I was powerless to stop it.
+It was a kind of magic none of us knew of.
+I wasn't even breathing until they touched me, so it couldn't have been a normal sleeping spell.
+The nightmares that had plagued me the last night I slept with Ïʀya might have been a sign.
+I had mostly forgotten the nightmares by this point, but the feeling persisted - the feeling that Ïʀya was being torn away from me, that he was being kidnapped, and that I was powerless to stop it.

 But why would anyone kidnap Ïʀya, of all people?